ivan-kopylove/java-incubator/readme.md

 ## Package-private

-The examples intentionally violate DRY principle in the sake to make every example self-sufficient.
+The examples intentionally violate DRY principle in the sake of making every example self-sufficient.

 The approach is tends to target a single concept at the moment.